design-automation/gs-json/README.md

 Other higher level topologies (such as shells, solids, and compound solids) can be created using *collections*.
 See below for more details.

 ### Implicit Entities
 In order to ensure that the file format is efficient and compact, internal entities are not explicitly represented.
 They nevertheless still exist implicitly.
-For example, a polygonal has an explicitly defined FACE and POINTS, but the WIRES, EDGES and VERTICES are all implicit.
+For example, a polygonal has an explicitly defined FACE, but the WIRES, EDGES, VERTICES and POINTS are all implicit.

 ## Semantics
 Semantic information can be added to the model in two ways: